ZoltanNyaradi/Blackjack/README.md

 #### Shuffle

-Everytime the cars are shuffled
+Every time the cars are shuffled
   - in the beginning of the game
-  - and if the most of the cards already played from the deck the application notify the usere about it.
+  - and if the most of the cards already played from the deck the application notify the user about it.

 #### Bet